Last Updated on by Bree

 Yours may be entirely different, and that’s the way it is.

-Remember your body, and the way it reacts to birth control methods is unique to you.
+Remember your body and how it reacts to birth control methods are unique.

 Take people’s speculations as mere speculations, nothing more.

 Have you tried or are currently on the Jadelle implant birth control?